• Products

 • A fund flow statement is a document that covers the inflows and outflows of funds.

-• The funding sources and the use of funds in a given period will be included.
+• The funding sources and the use of funds in a given period are included.

-• Therefore, the reasons behind the change in a company's finances can be analysed.
+• This helps analyse the change in a company's finances.

 Wondering what is a fund flow statement?
 To verify the transfer of funds from the previous financial year to the current financial year, a funds flow statement is a financial document, which analyses a company's balance sheet for two years.
-It will assess the source of inflows and outflows during the relevant accounting period, as well as analyse their impact on the working capital of an organisation.
+It assesses the source of inflows and outflows during the relevant accounting period, as well as analyses their impact on the working capital of an organisation.

 It is one of the critical indicators that shows how funds are used.
-Finance analysts will be able to evaluate the fund flow of an organisation in due course under this statement.
+Finance analysts are able to evaluate the fund flow of an organisation in due course with the help of this statement.
 It is also known as the application of the Funds and the Statement of Sources, as this statement describes the movement of funds between different sources and their applications.

 Fund flow statement analysis is often used to understand changes in a company's financial situation.
 Like cash flow statement analysis, fund flow statement analysis examines financial information, including the balance sheet and income of the business.
 The majority of companies use a mix of three main accounting statements to analyse their finances and operations.